nilsoviani/vtext/README.md

 This pocess is very explained in this site: https://pythonprogramming.net/converting-tkinter-to-exe-with-cx-freeze/ If you have issues with TCL_LIBRARY and TK_LIBRARY the file setup.py has these lines added you could need to change the directoy where python is installed

+For using the capabilities of this app you could use the .txt files attached in this repository (romeo.txt and mbox.txt)